xiix0/scam/README.md

-April 1
+FORTUNE PROVIDES QUESTIONS FOR THE GREAT ANSWERS: #31

-This is the day upon which we are reminded of what we are on the other three hundred and sixty-four.
+A:	Chicken Teriyaki.
-		-- Mark Twain, "Pudd'nhead Wilson's Calendar"
+Q:	What is the name of the world's oldest kamikaze pilot?